 You may be granted Refugee Status or Humanitarian Protection, or sometimes another form of leave to remain.

 If the Home Office decide you have a need for protection because you are at risk of persecution, and your claim falls under the grounds for protection in the Refugee Convention, you will be granted Refugee Status.

 Refugee Status currently means five years’ leave to remain in the UK.
-You will have the right to work and claim benefits, access to mainstream housing, and the possibility of applying for family reunion and a travel document.
+You will have the right to work and claim benefits, access to mainstream housing, and the possibility of applying for family reunion.

 Read more about refugee family reunion in barrister Colin Yeo’s guide for refugees (including those with Humanitarian Protection), their families and their friends trying to understand the rules on refugee family reunion.

 After five years of Refugee Status, you can apply for ILR, and after a year of ILR you can apply for British citizenship.

 Humanitarian Protection normally means five years’ leave to remain in the UK and brings almost all of the same rights as Refugee Status.

 One exception to these rights is the right to apply for a Refugee Convention travel document.
 If you are granted Humanitarian Protection you will either need to use your national passport or if you have proof of not being able to do this, you can apply for a Certificate of Travel.

 Other leave to remain